23 دی 1403

 Principles of Khayyam

 Omar Khayyam was born in 1048 in Neyshabur city, northeast Iran.
 He was a Persian polymath, philosopher, mathematician, astronomer, musician and poet of the medieval period.
 He compiled astronomical tables and contributed to calendar reform, and wrote the most important treatises on algebra before modern times.
 Khayyam is famous as “Hakim”.
 This term, in Persian, means a person who rules or commands in a wise manner, a physician, wise man, ruler, judge, governor, or administrator.
 Hakim is a physician treating diseases through deep understanding of the mental and life status of the sick individual.
 Khayyam died in 1131 and buried in the mausoleum garden which is a masterpiece of Iranian architecture.
-For the full story of Khayyam’s life and works in Stanford Encyclopedia of Philosophy, click here.
-In this section, principles of philosophical health issues will be discussed in relation to the quatrains (Rubáiyát) compiled by Khayyam (the section will be updated regularly).
+For the full story of Khayyam’s life and works in the Encyclopaedia Iranica, click here, and in the Stanford Encyclopedia of Philosophy, click here.
+There are many translations of the Rubáiyát in various languages.
+To access to the first classical and illustrated version of the Omar Khayyam’s Rubáiyát translated in English by Edward FitzGerald (1859), click here, or to buy the book, click here, and to buy the later revisions, click here.
+Some samples of the Rubáiyát translated by Karim Emami (2003) in modern language/era can be accessed here from the book “The Wine of Nishapur”.
+In this section, principles of philosophical health issues will be discussed in relation to the quatrains (Rubáiyát) compiled by Khayyam.

 The Hidden Truths in Omar Khayyam’s Rubaiyat: this book, presenting Paramahansa Yogananda’s complete commentaries on the Rubaiyat of Omar Khayyam, brings together the poetic and spiritual insights of three men of great renown, whose lives spanned a period of more than nine hundred years.